 Introduction

-If you have a concern or a complaint about the care you received from a Registered Psychotherapist, this is where you can find out more information about the process.
+If you have a concern or a complaint about the care you received from a Registered Psychotherapist, this is where you can find out more information about the formal complaint process.
 The College of Registered Psychotherapists of Ontario is the organization that members of the public can make complaints to; our job is to ensure that Registered Psychotherapists are providing the care that they should to all Ontarians.

 Before You Make a Complaint